The Fiber Optic Association

 training the first fiber optic training programs

-"Fiber U" and "Cable U" conference formats and ran them
+U" and "Cable U" conference formats and ran them for

 "train-the-trainer" programs in fiber and cabling and

-with high school teacher interns, created self-study WBT
+with high school teacher intern in 1997, created one of

-(web-based training) programs used by tens of thousands
+programs now used by tens of thousands of people

 and Member of Board of Directors of The